 The Trust is a partnership between the Government, MRM and the community and works to bring to life a long-term vision for the sustainability of the region, developed in consultation with the community.

-Importantly, five of the nine Directors on the Trust Board are representatives of the community—one from each of the four local Indigenous language groups and one elected by community member organisations.
+Importantly, five of the nine Directors on the Trust Board are representatives of the community—one from each of the four local Indigenous language groups and one elected by community members.
 Their role as Directors provides a local voice in decision-making and helps ensure community needs are targeted.

 The Trust supports projects and programs in the Gulf region, which comprises the communities bounded by Robinson River in the southeast, Sir Edward Pellew Islands in the north, Limmen Bight River in the west and Balbirini Station in the south.
 The town of Borroloola sits at the heart.